ApolloNet/amazing-mazes/README.md

 "c": 3,
 "type": "object",
-"message": "You found a torch and see further", "effect": "earn",
+"message": "You found a torch and see further", "object": {
-"object": "torch",
+  "type": "torch",
+  "name": "candle",
-"icon": "🔦"
+  "icon": "🕯"
+}
 ```

-A "🔦" torch is added to the hero objects when he comes on the cell at the 3rd row, 4th column.
+A 🕯 candle, of type "torch", is added to the hero objects when he comes on the cell at the 3rd row, 4th column.

 There are some special objects, see below for detailed informations.